ImageMagick/Usage-Markdown/basics/index.md

      8 bit images are : 8 bit color indexed image, with a 256 color limit
 ~~~

 Because most image formats only save color values at an 8 bit/value depth, a lot of people install IM using a 'Q' or Quality level of depth 8, which requires far less memory and processes images faster than a more normal Q16 version of IM.
 Often 3 or more times faster.
 These Q8 versions work well for general image processing and converting, and can be used for generating simple images, annotating, or overlaying images.

 However while a low quality IM is faster and more memory efficient, it does not work work well when you start using complex sequences of operations involving multiple color changes, darkening, lightening, gamma or histogram color correction, etc..

 At Q8 the intermediate images in memory will remain stored as 8 bit quality, and thus multiple operations will each introduce more and more distortion.
-The result can be serious bit level rounding effects, especially for extreme colors near white and black. (see below).
+The result can be serious bit level rounding effects, especially for extreme colors near white and black.

 ### Quality - In Memory Bit Quality {#quality}

 Remember, *Quality* is a compile time setting in ImageMagick, and is used to determine the size of the values use to store images in IM memory and during processing.
 It can not be changed, except by re-compiling ImageMagick from sources.

 A 'Q16' ImageMagick (the default) thus will use at least twice as much memory to hold the same amount of image data as a 'Q8' version of ImageMagick, and depending on your CPU, be a lot slower, though on today's processors that is not very likely.
 Similarly you can compile 'Q32' and 'Q64' versions, though these are not very common, and are typically only used in very high end image processing.
 Also see the new [HDRI](#hdri) compilation quality option below.

 A 'Q16' ImageMagick also allows you to save more bit information for each pixel value.
-That is color values are saved as integers ranging in values from '`0`' to '`2^quality-1`'.
+That is, color values are saved as integers ranging in values from '`0`' to '`2^quality-1`'.
 That last value is known in IM programming as the current 'QuantumRange' (or the older obsolete name 'MaxRGB').

 The higher the Quality Setting, used when compiling IM, the more precise the color values are when storing the image in memory.
 That means that if in processing an image you generate a lot of very small, slight variations in color, then those variations will be preserved in the in-memory storage of ImageMagick, and not lost in later processing steps.

 Operations such as noise filters, blurring, sharpening, averaging, global color, gamma, and histogram modifications, or lots of complex image composition operations, can all produce unwanted color errors in a Q8 IM, creating very distinct color artifacts on the resulting image.

 Of course saving the final image to a 8 bit 'depth' image format will 'quantize' those color values back to 8 bit, but during the processing of the image the quality is preserved.

 Some formats are available that preserve the higher quality level information used by IM.
-For example the [MIFF](../files/#miff) IM format, the enumerated pixel [TXT](../files/#txt) format, as well as the [NetPBM](../formats/#netpbm) image formats.
+For example, the [MIFF](../files/#miff) IM format, the enumerated pixel [TXT](../files/#txt) format, as well as the [NetPBM](../formats/#netpbm) image formats.

-However while a Q8 version of IM it will let you output a 16 bit depth images, such image will still only have information equivalent to 8 bit depth as the quality is just not there to be saved.
+However, while a Q8 version of IM will let you output 16 bit depth images, such images will still only have information equivalent to 8 bit depth as the quality is just not there to be saved.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> If IM reads an image from a 8 bit quality image format, the images 'depth' will be set to 8 bit, and IM will normally try to save the image at 8 bit depth, even if you process the image using Q16 version of IM.
-You can override this using the "`-depth`" setting.
+> If IM reads an image from an 8 bit quality image format, the image's 'depth' will be set to 8 bit, and IM will normally try to save the image at 8 bit depth, even if you process the image using Q16 version of IM.
+> You can override this using the "`-depth`" setting.
 >
-> Also may operators that generate extra colors such as [Image Resizing](../resize/), will also reset the 'depth' of the image in memory to the compile time quality setting, so that IM will then try to save it at the appropriate, and hopefully higher depth, if possible.
+> Note that many operators that generate extra colors such as [Image Resizing](../resize/), will also reset the 'depth' of the image in memory to the compile time quality setting, so that IM will then try to save it at the appropriate, and hopefully higher depth, if possible.

 ### HDRI - floating point quality {#hdri}

-HDRI, or [High Dynamic Range Imaging](http://en.wikipedia.org/wiki/High_dynamic_range_imaging), was originally designed to more naturally represent our eyes ability to see both bright and dark areas of a scene simultaneously.
+HDRI, or [High Dynamic Range Imaging](http://en.wikipedia.org/wiki/High_dynamic_range_imaging), was originally designed to more naturally represent our eyes' ability to see both bright and dark areas of a scene simultaneously.
 In practical image processing terms it does a lot more than that.

-Basically a HDRI version of IM is specially compiled to use a floating point values for images stored in memory, to allow you to perform more exact HDRI handling of image operations, so as to prevent such operations 'clipping' the image colors at the extremes.
+Basically a HDRI version of IM is specially compiled to use floating point values for images stored in memory, to allow you to perform more exact HDRI handling of image operations, so as to prevent such operations 'clipping' the image colors at the extremes.

 The HDRI still uses same color range as the default compile-time [Quality Setting](#quality) for in memory storage.
-That is values still range from '`0`' to the 'Quantum Range' as meaning black to white.
+That is, values still range from '`0`' to the 'Quantum Range' as meaning black to white.
 But the values are saved using floating point ('`doubles`' in C programming terms) rather than integers, so that the 'quantum' effects from rounding off values into integers will not be seen.
 The values are also not 'clipped' when the values go beyond the 'Quantum Range' or into negatives.
-Basically you loose far less information between processing steps.
+Basically, you lose far less information between processing steps.

 HDRI is thus *vital* when you plan to use extremely heavy mathematical processing of images, involving the temporary use of negative values, or strong scaling to very small or very large values.
 It is especially important for users that want to make full use of new [Fast Fourier Transforms (FFT)](../fourier/) capabilities, and it is here that you will see the most examples of a HDRI version of IM.

-For information of compiling a HDRI version of IM see [Enabling HDRI in ImageMagick](http://magick.imagemagick.org/script/high-dynamic-range.php) on the main IM website, also for Windows and Ubuntu Linux specific information see [Fourier Transforms Announcement Discussion](../forum_link.cgi?f=4&t=14251) on the user forums.
+For information on compiling a HDRI version of IM see [Enabling HDRI in ImageMagick](http://magick.imagemagick.org/script/high-dynamic-range.php) on the main IM website, also for Windows and Ubuntu Linux specific information see [Fourier Transforms Announcement Discussion](../forum_link.cgi?f=4&t=14251) on the user forums.

 One important operator that should be kept in mind when using HDRI is "`-clamp`".
-This option will clip the values in an image that fall outsize the normal range for images.
-That is any negative value will be clipped to zero, and any value larger than 'QuantumRange' will be set to that value.
+This option will clip the values in an image that fall outside the normal range for images.
+That is, any negative value will be clipped to zero, and any value larger than 'QuantumRange' will be set to that value.
 It does NOT however 'round off' the floating-point values into integers.

 #### Quantum Effects, HDRI vs non-HDRI {#quantum_effects}

 ##### Quantum Rounding

-For example here I use the [Level](../color_mods/#level) and the [Reverse Level](../color_mods/level_plus) operators to compress the color range of a gradient image down so they only use the values from 0 to 15, then un-compress it again.
+For example, here I use the [Level](../color_mods/#level) and the [Reverse Level](../color_mods/level_plus) operators to compress the color range of a gradient image down so they only use the values from 0 to 15, then un-compress it again.
 The resulting gradient is also displayed as an image profile (using the script "`im_profile`") to make it easier to follow.

 ~~~
 # Using a normal non-HDRI version of IM...